Reviewing Huize (HUIZ) and Its Rivals

 |2.41

-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 8.03%.
-Given Huize’s competitors higher probable upside, analysts plainly believe Huize has less favorable growth aspects than its competitors.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 8.69%.
+Given Huize’s peers higher probable upside, analysts plainly believe Huize has less favorable growth aspects than its peers.

 Summary